bgoonz/gists-revamp/_CURRENT/c64ba054/implementing-undo-history.md

 <span class="token plain"> counter</span><span class="token operator" style="color: #f8f8f2">:</span><span class="token plain"> </span><span class="token number" style="color: #ae81ff">10</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>If we wanted to implement Undo and Redo in such an app, we'd need to store more state so we can answer the following questions:
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>If we wanted to implement Undo and Redo in such an app, we’d need to store more state so we can answer the following questions:

 -   Is there anything left to undo or redo?
 -   What is the current state?
 -   What are the past (and future) states in the undo stack?

 It is reasonable to suggest that our state shape should change to answer these questions: